jimfo92/News_Bot/README.md

 NewsBot is an app that displays news.

 ## Features
-  - Register and login
+  - Register and login.
-  - Display recently top headings news for specific country and category
+  - Display recently top headings news for specific country and category.
-  - Display recently news with specific keyword
+  - Display recently news with specific keyword.
-  - Bookmark news if user logged in
+  - Bookmark news if user logged in.
-  - Paginate results
+  - Paginate results.

 ## Project complexity requirements
-  - Query external NewsAPI (https://newsapi.org) in server side
+  - Query external NewsAPI (https://newsapi.org) in server side.
-  - Bookmark news asynchronously with JavaScript
+  - Bookmark news asynchronously with JavaScript.
-  - Two models defined one for users and one for bookmarks
+  - Two models defined one for users and one for bookmarks.
-  - Mobile responsiveness with Bootstrap library
+  - Mobile responsiveness with Bootstrap library.
-  - Seted up environment variables for api key
+  - Seted up environment variables for api key.

 ## Files & Directories that have been created
   - ***news*** the app that contains all the fuctionality